abhayvikramnayak98/CricketDataIngest/README.md

 │   ├── matches2019.py (Web Scraping)
 │   ├── cwc2019.sql (Data Ingestion & Points Table Calculation Using SQL)
 │   ├── cwc2019stats.ipynb (Points Table Calculation Using Pandas)
+├── CWC2023/
+│   ├── icc_world_cup_2023.csv
+│   ├── matches2023.py (Web Scraping)
+│   ├── cwc2023.sql (Data Ingestion & Points Table Calculation Using SQL)
+│   ├── cwc2023stats.ipynb (Points Table Calculation Using Pandas)
 ├── README.md
 ```

 ## Project Overview

-This project focuses on creating a points table for the Cricket World Cup for three different years - 2011, 2015, and 2019.
+This project focuses on creating a points table for the Cricket World Cup for 2011, 2015, 2019 & 2023.
 The project can be broken down into the following major components:

 1. **Data Ingestion:** The project begins with data ingestion from CSV files (icc_world_cup_*.csv) containing information about matches played during the respective World Cup years.
 The data from these CSV files is loaded into an SQL database using the SQL scripts provided in the "cwc*.sql" files.